By the end of this section, you will be able to:

 Once legislation has been passed, interest groups may target the executive branch of government, whose job is to implement the law.
 The U.S. Department of Veterans Affairs has some leeway in providing care for military veterans, and interests representing veterans’ needs may pressure this department to address their concerns or issues.
 Other entities within the executive branch, like the Securities and Exchange Commission, which maintains and regulates financial markets, are not designed to be responsive to the interests they regulate, because to make such a response would be a conflict of interest.
 Interest groups may lobby the executive branch on executive, judicial, and other appointments that require Senate confirmation.
 As a result, interest group members may be appointed to positions in which they can influence proposed regulation of the industry of which they are a part.

 In addition to lobbying the legislative and executive branches of government, many interest groups also lobby the judicial branch.
 Lobbying the judiciary takes two forms, the first of which was mentioned above.
 This is lobbying the executive branch about judicial appointments the president makes and lobbying the Senate to confirm these appointments.
 The second form of lobbying consists of filing amicus briefs, which are also known as “friend of the court” briefs.
 These documents present legal arguments stating why a given court should take a case and/or why a court should rule a certain way.
 In Obergefell v.
-Hodges (2015), the Supreme Court case that legalized same-sex marriage nationwide, numerous interest groups filed amicus briefs.74 For example, the Human Rights Campaign, shown demonstrating in Figure 10.14, filed a brief arguing that the Fourteenth Amendment’s due process and equal protection clauses required that same-sex couples be afforded the same rights to marry as opposite-sex couples.
+Hodges (2015), the Supreme Court case that legalized same-sex marriage nationwide, numerous interest groups filed amicus briefs.74 For example, the Human Rights Campaign, shown demonstrating in Figure 10.14, filed a brief arguing that the Fourteenth Amendment’s due process and equal protection clauses required that same-sex couples be afforded the same rights to marry as different-sex couples.
 In a 5–4 decision, the U.S. Supreme Court agreed.

 Measuring the effect of interest groups’ influence is somewhat difficult because lobbyists support lawmakers who would likely have supported them in the first place.
 Thus, National Right to Life, an anti-abortion interest group, does not generally lobby lawmakers who favor abortion rights; instead, it supports lawmakers and candidates who have professed “pro-life” positions.
 While some scholars note that lobbyists sometimes try to influence those on the fence or even their enemies, most of the time, they support like-minded individuals.
 Thus, contributions are unlikely to sway lawmakers to change their views; what they do buy is access, including time with lawmakers.
 The problem for those trying to assess whether interest groups influence lawmakers, then, is that we are uncertain what would happen in the absence of interest group contributions.
 For example, we can only speculate what the ACA might have looked like had lobbyists from a host of interests not lobbied on the issue.